Qt Creator: Editors

 Qt Creator includes a code editor and integrates Qt Designer for designing and building graphical user interfaces (GUIs) from Qt widgets.

 The code editor in Qt Creator supports syntax highlighting for various languages.
 In addition to that, the code editor can parse code in C++ and QML languages and as a result code completion, context-sensitive help, semantic navigation are provided.

 Qt Designer is a tool for designing and building graphical user interfaces (GUIs) from Qt widgets.
 It is possible to compose and customize the widgets or dialogs and test them using different styles and resolutions directly in the editor.
 Widgets and forms created with Qt Designer are integrated with programmed code, using the Qt signals and slots mechanism.

 Qt Quick Designer is a tool for developing animations by using a declarative programming language QML.

 Targets

-Qt Creator provides support for building and running Qt applications for desktop environments (Windows, Linux, FreeBSD and Mac OS), mobile devices (Android, BlackBerry, iOS, Maemo, and MeeGo) and embedded Linux devices.
+Qt Creator provides support for building and running Qt applications for desktop environments (Windows, Linux, FreeBSD and macOS), mobile devices (Android, BlackBerry, iOS, Maemo, and MeeGo) and embedded Linux devices.
 Build settings allow the user to switch between build targets, different Qt versions and build configurations.
 For mobile device targets, Qt Creator can generate an installation package, install it to a mobile device that is attached to the development computer and run it there.